Vesztex/donkeycar/docs/buggy.md

 All in all the whole construction now also feels rigid enough for hopefully many rounds of _fast_ and _out-of-control_ driving.

-### To do
+## To do
-1. Obviously when running an outrunner motor there is no need to use an odometer on the drive shaft any longer that has a disk with embedded neodym magnets.
+1. When running an outrunner motor there is no need to use an odometer on the drive shaft any longer utilising a disk with embedded neodym magnets.
 You get a much higher angular resolution when placing the hall sensor (I am using a bipolar latching SS460S) directly next to the rotating can of the motor.
 I will do this at some point.